-Students in the School of Counseling are required to meet with their advisor a minimum of three times during their time as a student at Richmont Graduate University.
-Students enrolled in the School of Psychology are only required to meet with their advisor a minimum of two times during their program.
-The first meeting occurs prior to their matriculation into the program (i.e., first day of classes).
-The second meeting occurs during a student's first semester, prior to registration for their second semester of courses.
-The third meeting occurs during a student's participation in CED6912/CED6952: Applied Practicum and Treatment Planning Lab in spring semester or prior to registration for CED6922/CED6962: Counseling Practicum when students begin to see clients.
+Students in the School of Counseling are required to meet with their advisor a minimum of two times during their time as a student at Richmont Graduate University.
+The first meeting occurs the first semester after their matriculation into the program (i.e., first day of classes).
+The second meeting occurs during a student's participation in CED6912: Applied Practicum and Treatment Planning Lab in spring semester or prior to registration for CED6922/ CED6962: Counseling Practicum when students begin to see clients.

-New students will be informed by the Records Office in their preregistration meeting that they will be required to meet with their faculty advisors at orientation, during their first semester, and also during the semester they are enrolled in CED6912/CED6952: Applied Practicum and Treatment Planning Lab.
+New students will be informed by the Records Office in their preregistration meeting that they will be required to meet with their faculty advisors during their first semester and also during the semester they are enrolled in CED6912: Applied Practicum and Treatment Planning Lab.
 Communication about the required meetings will also be provided during Orientation by the Dean of Students or by the Assistant Dean of Students.
 Students will also be reminded about required faculty advisor meetings via emails from the Records Office.